-Fraser Health's 2019/20 performance for hospital sepsis is 3.3, which is meeting the target of 3.8.
+Fraser Health's 2020/21 year-to-date performance for hospital sepsis is 3.83, which is not meeting the target of 3.8.
 We continue to perform better than the historical national average and B.C. average on this indicator.
-Our hospitals' year-to-date results show that four sites (Fraser Canyon, Mission Memorial, Peace Arch and Royal Columbian) are meeting their internal targets.
+Our hospitals' year-to-date results show that seven sites (Chilliwack General, Fraser Canyon, Langley Memorial, Mission Memorial, Peace Arch, Royal Columbian and Ridge Meadow) are meeting their internal targets.